Kat Gunn

-Katherine Gunn (born April 20, 1988), also known by her online alias Mystik, is an American esports player and cosplayer.
+Katherine Gunn (born April 20, 1988), also known by her online alias Mystik, is an American esports player, cosplayer and television personality.
 She won the second season of WCG Ultimate Gamer in 2010 and also competed in the Championship Gaming Series.

 Gunn is featured in the Guinness World Records 2016 Gamer's Edition for being the highest-earning female gamer.
 The book states Gunn has earned $122,000 since 2007.
 However, when her earnings from the 2007 and 2008 seasons of the Championship Gaming Series are factored into her income, Gunn's earnings jump to over $160,000 since 2007, as her salary alone was a minimum of $30,000 per year during the CGS.

 Early life

 Gunn was born on April 20, 1988, in Van Nuys, California.